-When a Member decides not to continue with their product, we say that it has 'lapsed'.
+When a Member decides not to continue with their policy, we say that it has 'lapsed'.

-Products may also end because the Member dies, the Member reaches retirement or the product reaches its maturity date.
+Policies may also end because the Member dies, the Member reaches retirement or the policy reaches its maturity date.

-Every year we look at how many products have stopped paying, usually divided up by features that may mean Members are more or less likely to lapse.
+Every year we look at how many Members have stopped paying, usually divided up by features that may mean Members are more or less likely to lapse.
 We compare this with our assumptions.
-We assess emerging lapse risk by closely monitoring payment collections and other processes which might lead a Member to decide not to continue with their product.
+We assess emerging lapse risk by closely monitoring payment collections and other processes which might lead a member to decide not to continue with their policy.

-Lapse risk is mitigated by prompt service, sensitive review of individual circumstances (recognising that lapse may be appropriate in some circumstances) and by thinking about how to ensure that Members keep their product going where is it sensible for them to do so.
+Lapse risk is mitigated by prompt service, sensitive review of individual circumstances (recognising that lapse may be appropriate in some circumstances) and by thinking about how to ensure that Members keep their policy going where it is sensible for them to do so.